Cottonwood Heights, UT

 SAVE: Sign up before prices rise or the sessions fill up!

-Glenn will be in the water leading four sessions – two for each age group.
+Glenn and Doug will lead four sessions – two for each age group.
 This camp is designed for swimmers with at least one year of competitive experience and is not recommended for swimmers younger than 8 years old without a coach’s approval.

 SESSION 1 (12 & OVER, FRIDAY): DEVELOPING POWER AND DYNAMIC WARM UP